- Brand name

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food store.

-Some medicines may affect the way Klacid works.
-These include the following medicines:
+Some medicines may affect the way Klacid works or may be affected by Klacid.
+These include the medicines already listed under "When you must not take Klacid" (see above) and the following medicines:

 - digoxin, quinidine, disopyramide (used to treat heart failure)